 - Are there evolutionarily conserved mechanisms of behavioral regulation?

-- The molecular mechanisms that link aggression to health resilience
+- The molecular mechanisms that link behavior to health resilience

 - Social transmission of robbing behavior

 - The nutritional landscape in agricultural environments: impacts on wild bee and honey bee health and behavior

 Rittschof, C.C. et. al. (2018) Brain mitochondrial bioenergetics change with rapid and prolonged shifts in aggression in the honey bee, Apis mellifera.
 Journal of Experimental Biology.
 221.

 Rittschof, C.C. & K.A.
 Hughes.
 (2018) Advancing behavioural genomics by considering timescale.
 Nature Communications.
 9: 489.

 Rittschof, C.C.
 (2017) Sequential social experiences interact to modulate aggression but not brain gene expression in the honey bee (Apis mellifera).
 Frontiers in Zoology.
 14: 1-10.

 Rittschof, C.C. & S. Schirmeier (2017) Insect models of central nervous system energy metabolism and its links to behavior.
 Glia.
 66: 1160-1175.

 Rittschof, C.C. et. al. (2015) Early-life experience affects honey bee aggression and resilience to immune challenge.
 Scientific Reports.
 5:15572.

 Rittschof, C.C. et. al. (2014) Neuromolecular responses to social challenge: common mechanisms across mouse, stickleback fish and honey bee.
 Proceedings of the National Academy of Sciences.
 111: 17929-17934.